SaffiEdenCauthon/SaffiEdenCauthon.github.io/_posts/2023-02-06-fast-inverse-square-root.md

 ---
 layout: post
 title: Bit Level Hacking
-date: 2022-02-06 12:31:00
+date: 2022-02-06 12:30:00-0500
 description: Fast inverse square root
-tags: code
+tags: code, games, fun
 categories: story
 ---

+### Why Did I Post This?

 My website wouldn't be complete if it didn't mention Fast InvSqrt().
+I simply owe too much to this one function.

 This function is what made me interested in software engineering and the reason I chose [OPS Controls](https://www.opscontrols.com/) as the starting point of my career.
 I simply find bit-wise operations fun.